madeso/finans/README.md

 Finans is built around a core, with several interfaces:
  * A commandline client
- * A gui for Windows/Linux/OsX
+ * In the future, a gui for Windows/Linux/OS X
- * Possible in the future, a android application
+ * In the future, a android application (both tablet and phone)
  * Possible in the future, a IOS application